Maverick McNealy betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Maverick McNealy of the United States plays his shot from the seventh tee during the second round of the Procore Championship 2025 at Silverado Resort and Spa on September 12, 2025 in Napa, California.
+(Mike Mulholland/Getty Images)

-Maverick McNealy finished tied for 45th with a score of 7-under in his most recent appearance at this tournament in 2025.
+McNealy finished tied for 45th at 7-under in his most recent appearance at this tournament in 2025.
 He'll tee off at Waialae Country Club Jan.
-15-18 with hopes of improving upon last year's performance at the Sony Open in Hawaii.
+15-18 with hopes of improving on that performance at the 2026 Sony Open in Hawaii.

 McNealy's recent history at the Sony Open in Hawaii